 Championing our LGBTQ+ attorneys, staff, and community

-lgbTE participates in and supports various activities throughout the year in cities where our offices are located.
+lgbTE participates in and supports various activities throughout the year.
 Examples of ongoing programming and outreach efforts include event sponsorships, Pride events, public debates, legislative testimony, participation in national and local LGBTQ+ bar associations, and continuing legal education.

 Additionally, lgbTE stays on top of the current cases and news affecting the LGBTQ+ community.
 The following are just some of our members’ contributions to the national conversation on LGBTQ+ issues:

 - In April 2023, lgbTE co-chair Chad Eggspuehler argued the merits of In re Application for Correction of Birth Record of Hailey Emmeline Adelaide before the Supreme Court of Ohio.
 Learn more in our news item.

 - EDI Leadership Chair Brian Brookey and lgbTE co-chairs Chad Eggspuehler and Andrea Glinka Przybysz have coordinatedmultiple CLE panels on LGBTQ+ legal developments – including the December 2021 panel “Turbulent Times for Trans Rights” and a May 2020 panel on the U.S. Supreme Court’s Title VII decision Bostock v.
 Clayton County – to address the changing legal landscape, foster greater understanding of the detrimental impact of exclusionary laws, and discuss emerging strategies for a more accepting and inclusive future.
 The panels have featured guest speakers at the forefront of these developments, including officers from The Trevor Project, ACLU, Equality Federation chapters like Equality Ohio.